HESTA to undergo largest tech overhaul in funds history

 Namely, as part of the transition, a limited services period is scheduled for 12 April and concluded on 1 June.

-During the period, HESTA clarified that members will experience temporary disruptions to their account access and transaction, including paused processing requests and, from 18 April, temporarily unavailable access to online accounts and the HESTA app.
+During the period, HESTA said that members will experience temporary disruptions to their account access and transaction, including paused processing requests and, from 18 April, temporarily unavailable access to online accounts and the HESTA app.

 The announcement comes after the fund confirmed in June 2023 that it would be shifting its member administration to GROW after nine years with Link Group, which rebranded to MUFG Pension & Market Services after its acquisition by Mitsubishi UFJ Trust & Banking Corporation last year.